HPEG banner

 EnvirOcycler Unit interiorIn most emerging economies current methods of managing municipal solid waste (MSW) generated by households and commercial enterprises, construction debris, wastewater treatment and medical waste is often by way of land-filling in both designed landfills and, very often, in ad hoc, informal landfills.
 Frequently, the landfills are improperly designed, are illegal or are not operated as properly designed sanitary landfills with little or no management and controls.

-In many cases, waste in the urban setting is not managed at all, particularly in areas of informal settlements.
+In many cases, wastes in the urban setting are not managed at all, particularly in areas of informal settlements.
 Waste from such informal communities easily and quickly ends up in waterways, drains, canals and streams and rivers, thus polluting the waterways and exacerbating severe flood events, which annually cause death and destruction, and substantially increasing the incidence of disease, costing the national and local economies very dearly in terms of money, damaged lives, lost employment opportunities and work hours, property, a degraded environment and other lost socio-economic opportunities.
 As developing countries become emerging economies, so quickly does the increase of growth in the migration of people from rural to urban areas, thereby rapidly increasing the problem of urban waste management.
-Pressure to provide land for settlement in and near these urban centers means there is increasing difficulty in identifying suitable landfill sites, thereby making landfills an inappropriate solution to urban waste management.
-Moreover, landfills generate methane, which in itself is a potent greenhouse gas leading to global warming.
+Pressure to provide land for settlement in and near these urban centers means there is increasing difficulty in identifying suitable landfill sites, thereby making landfills an inappropriate solution for urban waste management.
+Moreover, landfills generate methane, which in itself is a potent greenhouse gas leading to climate change.

 At the same time, a growing economy and the increasing migration to urban areas results in a rapidly increasing demand for electrical power.
 Management of this increased demand in emerging economies is often difficult and limited because of insufficient non-renewable energy resources, increasing costs of physical plant and fossil fuels, which are impacted by global, external factors often beyond the control of the city or community suffering the electrical shortages.
 With electricity demands of developing economies being met increasingly through imported diesel and natural gas fuel, the cost of electricity has steadily risen with the rising global costs of fossil fuels.
 The use of fossil fuels also generates a less visible cost in the form of increased emissions and the generation of greenhouse gases that lead to global warming, increased ground-level ozone and a degraded urban environment that brings its own set of costs from dealing with related health issues and concomitant reduced productivity of the urban population and a degraded urban environment.

-The AET/HPEG group provides its clients with the use of the "EnvirOcycler" GTO, an existing technology that has been successfully used for over 30 years globally in the forestry industry.
+The CEA/HPEG group provides its clients with the use of the "EnvirOcycler" RTO, an existing technology that has been successfully used for over 45 years globally to manage solid wastes containing up to 60-65% water content.
 The earlier generations of the EnvirOcycler were first developed in the 1970s in Canada.
-Approximately 40 biomass EnvirOcycler were built over the following years for sawmill companies using wood residue as feedstock.
-Many of these EnvirOcyclers are still in operation providing output heat used to dry lumber, plywood presses and veneer dryers.The design of the EnvirOcycler has been improved to be able to use wet MSW as its feedstock and effectively address solid waste management issues.
+Approximately 40 biomass EnvirOcyclers were built over the following years for sawmill companies using wood residue as feedstock.
+Many of these EnvirOcyclers are still in operation providing output heat used to dry lumber, plywood presses, and veneer dryers, or to generate electricity.
+The design of the EnvirOcycler has been improved to be able to use wet MSW as its feedstock and effectively address urban solid waste management issues.

-The EnvirOcycler is designed and engineered to provide reliable heat with no harmful emissions, meeting US EPA Emissions Regulations; only benign by-products are produced from the gasification and thermo-oxidizing process at less than 5% of the volume of the source MSW depending on ash content.
-These by-products are generally used as additives to pavement and concrete mixtures.
+The EnvirOcycler is designed and engineered to provide reliable heat with no harmful emissions, meeting US EPA Emissions Regulations; only benign by-products are produced from the gasification and thermo-oxidizing process at less than 5% of the volume of the source MSW, depending on ash content.
+These by-products are generally used as additives in pavement and concrete mixtures.
 The heat can be used to generate electricity or, alternatively, it can be used as industrial process heat.

 EnvirOcycler facility in Malaysia

-AET's EnvirOcycler GTO facility in Malaysia
+An EnvirOcycler RTO facility in Malaysia

 Overview of the Technology